 - If foam is an issue, try a low foaming toothpaste variety.

-- If your child can swallow safely, spilling the toothpaste out after brushing is not necessary.
+- If your child can swallow safely, spitting the toothpaste out after brushing is not necessary.

-- Try using an oral swab or toothbrush dipped in mouthwash to give a quick rinse following meals or tube feeds.
+- Try using an oral swab or toothbrush dipped in mouthwash to give a quick rinse following meals.

 - Brush the top of the tongue gently.
 There are special tongue cleaners available.